eddieho/docker-web2py/README.md

 xnfhp6e0a7pw        web2py_mysql5       replicated          1/1                 web2py_mysql5:latest     *:3306->3306/tcp`

 When the deployment of image is completed, you will see the 2 numbers in column REPLICAS the same.
-You can check the status by re-running command `docker service ls` repeatedly.
+You can check the status by re-running command `sudo docker service ls` repeatedly.

 If you want to access the command line of any docker container, you just need to get its ID and then run:
-`docker exec -it 60uag112d5dh /bin/bash`
+`sudo docker exec -it 60uag112d5dh /bin/bash`
 60uag112d5dh is the ID of the container for web2py_apache2 in the sample output.

 Now you have deployed the application successfully.
 If you are new to Docker, I suggest you to familiar yourself with the docker application before taking up the challenge of deploying into a multi-node swarm cluster.
 You may apply most of the concepts to a multi-node cluster but you will also deal with new challenges.